Lincoln police identify victim of fatal hit and run - NewsBreak

 Lincoln police identify victim of fatal hit and run

 LINCOLN, Neb.-Lincoln police have identified the man killed in a hit and run on Saturday.
-The crash happened at the intersection of 37th and O Streets when...northplattepost.com
+The crash happened at the intersection of 37th and O Streets when...panhandlepost.com

 LINCOLN, Neb.-Lincoln police have identified the man killed in a hit and run on Saturday.
-The crash happened at the intersection of 37th and O Streets when...northplattepost.com
+The crash happened at the intersection of 37th and O Streets when...panhandlepost.com

 Comments / 0